vmware-tanzu/concourse-kpack-resource/README.md

     ...
 ```

-#### Why does the app-image not have passed constraint on unit test?
+#### Why does the app-image not have a passed constraint on unit tests?

 kpack will automatically rebuild images on stack and buildpack updates.
 The `deploy-dev` job will be triggered on all new built images.
 A passed constraint on `app-image` would exclude images that were not the direct result of a source update.

 # Gotchas

 * The kpack image must already exist to be used with this resource.

+* Only git image sources are supported at this time.
+Please let us know if another source type would be useful.